jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Both movements were beyond evil and ignorant.
 Genotype obsessed scientists had weird ideas such that head sizes and shape determined intelligence, while phenotype scientists insisted on absolute genetic equality because everything is a product of its environmental factors, even plant seeds.
 The former group imprisoned, sterilized, and murdered millions of souls and in their insanity started World War II, while the latter imprisoned and murdered people whose minds were tainted with dangerous thoughts while inviting mass famines by doing things like plant summer grain in cold climates.

-The ongoing "nature versus nurture" culture war between our Conservative and Progressive politics is a more humane version of the genotype versus phenotype debate.
-However, as growing tensions between the political left and right showcase, there is no resolution to this dispute because it simply does not apply to us.
-We are creatures who depend on extended phenotypes, and concentrating on technological evolution is the moderation we need so badly today.
+The ongoing "nature versus nurture" debate between Conservative and Progressive politics is a more humane version of the genotype versus phenotype dispute.
+One side seeks to fix society through genetic potential by removing government barriers, while the other aims to liberate us from genetic limitations through social interventions.
+However, as growing tensions showcase, there is no resolution because neither approach fully applies to us.
+We are creatures who depend on extended phenotypes, and mixing talent and willpower with education and regulation to get faster technological evolution is the common road we need to judge our beliefs and desires against.

 It must be asked, with all the deaths and conflict caused by trying to evolve our genotype or phenotype, why was it so hard for humanity to see ourselves as technological beings?